Edvick Jureidini Shayboub: Life

 Shayboub was born in Choueifat and attended the National College of Choueifat for high school until her graduation in 1932.
 Her maternal grandmother attended the American School for Girls around 80 years earlier and was one of the few women to receive an education above elementary school in the era.

-Faced with financial challenges and considered an excellent student, she was granted a partial scholarship for her tuition at Beirut College and she enrolled in October 1932.
+Faced with financial challenges and considered an excellent student, she was granted a partial scholarship for her tuition at Beirut College for Women and she enrolled in October 1932.
 She studied Arabic literature, social studies, and the Arabic language, and graduated with an A.A. degree from her sophomore class in June 1934.

 After earning her college degree, Shayboub taught at a secondary school in Basra, Iraq.
 She taught Arabic four years before teaching for three years in Baghdad (1934–1941).
 While in Iraq, she met engineer Toufic Jureidini whom she married in 1940.
 He was killed in 1944, leaving behind two children, Sana and Sarmad.
 With the help of Shukri Chammas (her husband's boss at work), she founded a kindergarten in partnership with the Lebanese Women's University.
 After two years, she left to work in journalism.